 If a petition is successful, the appeal proceedings will be reopened before the Board of Appeal.

 The procedure is available in respect of all Board of Appeal decisions that have been taken since 13 December 2007.
-Over one hundred petitions have been decided although only a few have resulted in appeal proceedings being reopened.
+Although a number of petitions are filed each year, it is very rare for appeal proceedings to be reopened.

 If the opposition division decides to uphold the patent in amended form and no appeal is filed, or if the Board of Appeal decides to maintain the patent in amended form, a communication issues inviting the patentee to pay a printing fee and file translations of the amended claims into French and German.
 Once that has been done, the patent is republished as a B2 publication.
 To make the patent effective in the various EPC countries, the patentee then re-validates the amended patent in the countries that have been designated in the patent and in which the original patent was validated.
 This means that translations of the amended patent must be filed as necessary with the national patent offices in those countries.